 - Expose a REST API, name it Place and create the method GetPlace.

-- Add an output parameter called PlaceInformation.
+In the GetPlace method, add an output parameter called

-Example Using a Structure
+Example using a Structure

 In the application GoOutWeb, a Web application to find and review places of interest, we are developing a REST API method to expose basic information about a registered end user of the application.
 The information we are returning is the Id, the name, and the profile picture of an end user.